-Stephanie Aaronson is the Vice President and Director of the Economic Studies program at the Brookings Institution.
-Aaronson joined Brookings in October 2018 after nearly two decades at the Federal Reserve Board where she was most recently the Assistant Director of the Division of Research and Statistics.
-Aaronson also serves as an advisory board member of the Journal of Economic Perspectives.
+Stephanie Aaronson is the former vice president and director of the Economic Studies program at the Brookings Institution.
+In 2023, she re-joined the Federal Reserve Board, where she previously served for nearly two decades, as the Senior Associate Director in the Division of Research and Statistics.